Bekkelien/tinytorrent/README.md

 - [ ] Should peer id be one for en run if software or change each time?
 - [ ] How to validate a tracker when using HTTP/HTTPS? or not?
 - [ ] Implement scrape for HTTP/HTTPS
+- [ ] Create verification og a content of a torrent file

 ### Reserve response from current hand sake testing (Client's extension protocol's ?)